nichoth/nichoth/src/_posts/dev-diary-website-state.md

 2012...
 I get it. *It is painful* to update the DOM manually, imperatively.

-This brings us to [*islands architecture*](https://jasonformat.com/islands-architecture/), which is where we try to keep the good parts of the react pattern, and also have that imperative, hand-rolled style for factoring and linking your dependencies.
+This brings us to [*islands architecture*](https://jasonformat.com/islands-architecture/), which is where we try to keep the good parts of the react pattern, and also use the imperative, hand-rolled style for factoring and linking your dependencies.

 ### The Future

 My memory of when React was first released is that it was a huge revelation, a new way to do the web that was universally loved by developers.
 What about the SSR version?
-It's a bit controversial, for a few reasons.
+It's a bit controversial.

 1. It takes a non-trivial investment of time for a developer to learn to use it.
    If I have to invest a chunk of time, then why not do what I already know,